Vedatya’s Chaupal International Conference | 2021

 Managers to provide and maintain a high standard of service in the new social media world)

 Other areas such as policy, planning, performance, development, management, strategy, operations, marketing, and consumer behavior.

 Track 3 | Sustainable Culinary Practices

 With the growing population, the need to feed people is increasing by the day, on one hand where there are people who could not afford proper meals: there is a lot of food wastage.
 It is increasingly becoming a challenge to have a proper balance between food production and consumption.
-Moreover, with the current food production and processing techniques, there are health challenges, while the consumers are complaining about the quality, the producers grumble on profitability.
+Moreover, with the current food production and processing techniques, there are health challenges, while the consumers are complaining about the quality, the producers grumble about profitability.

-To counter such challenges and issues, sustainability, sustainable practices and backward integration may play a vital role.
+To counter such challenges and issues, sustainability, sustainable practices, and backward integration may play a vital role.
 Therefore, the papers and submissions could be around all the aspects that touch upon the food, sustainability, backward integration, tools and techniques, entrepreneurs, restaurant innovation, food creativity and innovation, modern agricultural practices etc.

 Indicative themes for the track.

 Regional and seasonal food production and its impact on restaurant profitability